BenTalagan/glaemscribe/README.md

 Features
 --------

-* Handles a large variety of writings (Tengwar, Cirth, Sarati and more).
+* Handles a large variety of writings (Tengwar, Cirth, Sarati, Runes and more).
 * Offers modes for a large variety of fictional languages (Quenya, Sindarin, Khuzdul, Black Speech, Adûnaic, Telerin, Noldorin, Valarin, Westron) and non-fictional languages (Old English, Old Norse).
 * Extensible through a custom programmation language dedicated to the writing of modes.
-* Allow modes to be designed and programmed to have conditional behaviours depending on completely custom options.
+* Allow modes to be designed and programmed to have conditional behaviours depending on independant, custom options.
 * Separates the handling of modes and charsets, making the mode files purely 'logical' and compliant with all fonts, and pushing back font issues to charset files.
-* Compliant with opentype and non-opentype fonts, so that we can handle old-gen fonts as well as new-gen ones and do a smooth transition between them.
+* Compliant with opentype and non-opentype fonts, so that we can handle old-gen (Parmaite, Eldamar, Annatar...) fonts as well as new-gen ones (FreeMono, Eldamar Sarati - glaemscribe version with opentype features, ...), so that have a smooth transition between technologies.
 * Offers a mechanism to compensate diacritic and ligature issues for non-opentype fonts through 'virtual characters', allowing mode files to be generic and far more simple to write.
 * Has an official graphical, friendly integration (see above).
 * Has a graphical IDE for helping users to write mode files.
-* Exists as a javascript implementation or a ruby implementation.
+* Exists as a javascript library or a ruby library.
-* Has a command-line implementation.
+* Has a command-line tool implementation (in ruby).

 Mode development
 ----------------